ForFoodies/Foodies/README.md

 **Required Must-have Stories**

-* User logs in to access groups and previous chats.
+- [X] User logs in to access groups and previous chats.
-* User creates profile when signing up for the first time.
+- [X] User creates profile when signing up for the first time.
 Necessary information includes username, password, interest tag (in general), short introduction, avatar.
-* User sees a list of popular restaurants with basic information around his/her location.
+- [X] User sees a list of popular restaurants with basic information around his/her location.
-* User picks a restaurant to view the restaurant details page, including two options: Create New Group or Join an Exisiting Group.
+- [X] User picks a restaurant to view the restaurant details page, including two options: Create New Group or Join an Exisiting Group.
-* The user who creates the group is the leader, and is responsible for setting up the time to meet, # of members.
+- [X] The user who creates the group is the leader, and is responsible for setting up the time to meet, # of members.
 He/She also has the authority to accpet/deny new member application.
-* User can check the profile page of each existing group member in a group.
+- [ ] User can check the profile page of each existing group member in a group.
-* User joins the group chat with other group members upon joining a group, and he/she is automatically excluded from the group chat when he/she decides to quit the group.
+- [ ] User joins the group chat with other group members upon joining a group, and he/she is automatically excluded from the group chat when he/she decides to quit the group.

 **Optional Nice-to-have Stories**

+- [X] Search restaurant with a yelp search engine.
+- [X] Display surrounding restaurants in Map view.
+- [X] Direction to the restaurant (e.g. link to Google Map).
+- [X] User can sign in with other accounts (e.g. Google account).
-* User can decided to share their past visits to restaurants (good credit!).
+- [ ] User can decided to share their past visits to restaurants (good credit!).
-* Group members can rate each other after the set meeting/dining time (good credit!).
+- [ ] Group members can rate each other after the set meeting/dining time (good credit!).
-* Group displays extra information such as a short introduction or interest tags ("Movie", "Games", "Music")
+- [ ] Group displays extra information such as a short introduction or interest tags ("Movie", "Games", "Music")
-* Group leader enters the total bill amount and splits the bill between group members.
+- [ ] Group leader enters the total bill amount and splits the bill between group members.
-* User views a list of saved restaurants.
+- [ ] User views a list of saved restaurants.
-* Search restaurant with a yelp search engine.
-* Display surrounding restaurants in Map view.
-* Direction to the restaurant (e.g. link to Google Map).
-* Settings (Accesibility, Notification, General, etc.)
-* User can sign in with other accounts (e.g. Google account).

 ### 2. Screen Archetypes